pyco-apps/pyco-apps.github.io/site/licensing/eula.md

 This license grants the utilisation of the software on multiple personal machines (1.d.) to a single individual, "the user", for Commercial purposes.

-The user may not (a) share (b) distribute any of the content of the product, whether it has been modified or not, without an explicit agreement from PYCO.
+The user may not (a) share (b) distribute any of the content of the software, whether it has been modified or not, without an explicit agreement from PYCO.

-The user may modify and adapt the content of the product for himself as long as the above rules are respected.
+The user may modify and adapt the content of the software for himself as long as the above rules are respected.

 ### d.
 Indie